DigiBP/25DIGIBP2/README.md

 - **Limited Reusability & Standardization**
   Key process elements—like email templates, registration forms, and certificate generation—lack standardization.
 Each new training setup often requires recreating similar components from scratch, resulting in inefficiencies and inconsistent participant experiences.

-# To-Be Process
-- **Scope and focus** PLACEHOLDER --> Clearly outline areas where we focused and how they positivly impact the identified process challenges

-## Process Improvements

-- Process "Training scheduling":
-  1) Use of tools like Forms to streamline date coordination with lecturers.
-  2) Elimination of manual back-and-forth communication via email or chat.
-  3) Grouping of related tasks for better efficiency and visibility.
-- Process "Participant Registration":
-  1) After successful registration, the system updates the Google Sheet and ensures only valid entries are considered during the registration period.
-  2) Registered participants automatically receive a confirmation email with the Teams link.
-  3) Automatic CRM checks: if a participant is not registered, the system adds them to the CRM.
-- Process "Training delivery":
-  1) Pre-structured and automatically exported registration lists improve preparation and accuracy.
-- Process "Certification creation":
-  1) Automatic comparison of the MS Teams log data with the registration list to verify attendance.
-  2) Automated sending of certificates, reducing manual document handling.
-- Process "Non-atendees handling":
-  1) Separation of the non-attendee handling into a dedicated, structured process, rather than embedding it within other steps.
-  2) Training recording and material automatically sent to non-attendees via  Make.
-  3) Test evaluation automated using decision logic (DMN).
-  4) Certificates only generated and sent for passed participants, all handled automatically.
+## 🎯 Scope and Process Improvement Focus Areas

+The digitalized process implementation focuses on five key areas of the training workflow.
+These areas were selected based on their direct relevance to the most critical pain points identified in the AS-IS process.
+Each improvement is designed to reduce manual workload, eliminate redundancies, and increase process transparency, while establishing a scalable and integrated architecture supported by automation.

+### 🗓️ 1.
+Training Scheduling

+- Use of Forms as a user interface to interact with lecturers and collect availability data.
+- Elimination of manual back-and-forth communication via email or chat by using [Calendly](https://calendly.com/).
+- Grouping of related coordination tasks to improve efficiency and visibility.

+**🔗 Addressed Challenges:**
+This improvement directly addresses:
+- **Communication Delays**, by replacing unstructured coordination with structured inputs.
+- **Manual Work & Media Disruptions**, by streamlining and digitizing the initial scheduling workflow.

+---

+### 📝 2.
+Participant Registration

+- After successful registration, the system updates a central Google Sheet, effectively our CRM, and validates entries in real time.
+- Registered participants automatically receive a confirmation email with the Microsoft Teams link.
+- CRM integration ensures that participants not yet in the system are automatically added.

+**🔗 Addressed Challenges:**
+This improvement addresses:
+- **Lack of Automation**, by enabling real-time responses and confirmations.
+- **Tool Fragmentation & Siloed Systems**, by centralizing data in a unified CRM layer within Google Sheets.

+---

+### 🎥 3.
+Training Delivery

+- Pre-structured and automatically exported registration lists support instructor preparation and reduce manual effort.

+**🔗 Addressed Challenges:**
+This change improves:
+- **Manual Work & Media Disruptions**, by replacing ad hoc list management with system-generated data.
+- **Process Transparency & Monitoring Gaps**, by ensuring timely, accurate information is available to instructors.

+---

+### 🧾 4.
+Certificate Creation

+- Automatic comparison of MS Teams attendance logs with the registration list to verify participation.
+- Certificates are generated and emailed automatically, minimizing manual document handling.

+**🔗 Addressed Challenges:**
+This automation targets:
+- **Manual Work & Media Disruptions**, by eliminating repetitive certificate handling.
+- **Lack of Automation**, through system-driven attendance validation and document generation.
+- **Limited Reusability & Standardization**, by applying consistent certificate logic across sessions.

+---

+### ⏯️ 5.
+Non-Attendee Handling

+- Non-attendees are automatically identified and excluded from certificate generation.
+- A dedicated notification is sent to them requesting for action to resolve the no-show situation directly with the GWP coordinator.

+**🔗 Addressed Challenges:**
+This structured handling reduces:
+- **Manual Work**, by automating exception management.
+- **Process Transparency**, by clearly separating paths for attendees vs. non-attendees.

+---

+### 🧱 Foundational Data Layer: Google Sheets CRM

+A dedicated **CRM database built in Google Sheets** serves as the backbone of the entire digitalized workflow.
+It provides a consistent, persistent data model that supports integrations across Forms, registration, attendance tracking, and certificate generation.
+This centralization ensures data quality, reduces duplication, and enables scalable automation across the entire training lifecycle.

 # Implementation